The Rutgers EMBA curriculum is constantly innovating in anticipation of, and in response to, industry trends.

 Instructor: Prof. John Longo

-This module is part of the core Organizational Behavior course.
+This module is part of the core Executive Leadership course.

-A module taught as part of the core Organizational Behavior class, this module is designed to help students understand the importance of innovation to the performance of their company and to express to others how to manage an ongoing innovation system in their company.
+A module taught as part of the core Executive Leadership class, this module is designed to help students understand the importance of innovation to the performance of their company and to express to others how to manage an ongoing innovation system in their company.
 In addition students are taught how to identify and develop innovation management skills.

 Instructor: Prof. Emilio De Lia